seancarter133/Mysellar-Global-Stores/README.md

 ## DashBoard Insights
 -The Total Revenue is $1.32billion while Profit is $388.94M

--Average Shippings Days is 9days
+-Average Shippings Days is 9days.

--Profit margin is 29.36%
+-A profit margin of 29.36% demonstrates that the company retains nearly 30 cents of profit for every dollar of revenue.
+This reflects effective cost management and a solid ability to convert revenue into profit.

--More Profit was made from online sales with a total of $676M
+-More Profit was made from online sales with a total of $676M then Offline sales has $649M.

--Europe had the highest sales by order volume followed by Sub-Sahara Africa, Asia and  Middle-East and North-Africa
+-Europe had the highest sales by order volume followed by Sub-Sahara Africa, Asia and  Middle-East and North-Africa.

 -Vanuatu is the country with the highest orders  followed by Australia, Russia, Tunisia then Mynnair